 This guide covers some of the major tools available for virtual note taking but it is not an exhaustive list - you may find alternatives that work better for you!

 Files on a laptop or desktop can be easily transferred to mobile devices.

 For iPads and iPhones:

 For Android devices with a Windows computer:

 For Android devices with Mac OS:

-Cloud storage is another option for accessing documents on mobile devices.
-The most common providers are Box, Dropbox, and Google Drive.
-All three offer online storage that syncs across devices, allow for easy collaboration with others, and integrate with most note taking apps or programs.
+Cloud storage is one option for sharing documents across devices.
+The most common providers are OneDrive, Google Drive, Box, and Dropbox, as well as iCloud Drive for Apple users.
+All offer online storage with sync capabilities, allow for easy collaboration with others, and integrate with most note taking apps or programs.
 The main differences are storage space and price of premium accounts.